mansim07/datamesh-templates/metadata-tagmanager/README.md

 A centralized team should be responsible for owning and maintainng this repository and Data Product Owners/Domain team should be able use thus module to automate annotations of their data products.

 ## Pre-requisites
-While the code is very flexbile in terms of implement, a set of pre-requisites are required to automate it end-to-end.
+While the code is very flexbile in terms of implement, a set of pre-requisites are required to automate metadata annotations end-to-end.

 1. Dataplex - Logically organize your data products into lakes, zones and assets
 2. DLP - Enable automatic DLP for BigQuery
 3. Create tag templates in Data Catalog

 # Getting Started